josedv82/Swift_Learning_Resources/README.md

 Resources I used for SwiftUI:

 - [SwiftUI tutorials by apple](https://developer.apple.com/tutorials/swiftui) This is a well designed tour of some of the swiftUI capabilities while readers follow along building an app from scratch.
 It touches on a lot of elements and functionalities that you will see in many common apps.
-As a side note, It says that it takes about 4.5h to complete the tutorial.
+As a side note, it says that it takes about 4.5h to complete the tutorial.
 My experience here is, if you are new and really want to understand the concepts, repeat each part of the tutorial 2 or 3 times, doing it more independently each time.
-Overall I can say I spent over 20hrs on this easily.
-If you are completely new to swift and swiftUI I wouldn't use this as a first resource as it can get relatively complex at time if you don't have any background.
-I would recommend starting with the options mentioned below.
+Overall I can say I spent easily over 20hrs on this.
+If you are completely new to swift and swiftUI I wouldn't use this as a first resource as it can get relatively complex at times if you don't have any background.
+I would recommend starting with the options mentioned below that will help you build a foundation.

 - [SwiftUI by example](https://www.hackingwithswift.com/quick-start/swiftui) This is a great website by Paul Hudson with lots of useful resources.
 I wish I had found it sooner.
 The **SwiftUI by Example** tutorials combined short and easy-to-follow explanations along with Paul's short explanation videos.
 Content wise covers most of what is covered on the SwiftUI tutorials, but I found this one easier to follow.
 I'd probably say better to do this one along with the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) before the SwiftUI tutorials.